KidPiano/LeetCode/Problems/0572_Subtree-of-Another-Tree/Explanation.md

 ## Approach 2: Reduction to Substring Problem (String, indexOf) ⭐
 Another approach to this problem is to reduce it to the substring problem first.
 The algorithm for this approach consists of 3 steps:
-1. Serialize s: traverse the bigger tree s and store the order of the traversal in `string_s`
+1. Serialize s - traverse the bigger tree s and store the order of the traversal in `string_s`
-2. Serialize t: traverse the smaller tree t and store the order of the traversal in `string_t`
+2. Serialize t - traverse the smaller tree t and store the order of the traversal in `string_t`
 3. Return whether or not `string_t` is a substring of `string_s`

 Things to note: